Workforce Initiatives

 VHCF uses a multi-pronged approach to help increase the number of providers in Virginia’s medically underserved areas.
 VHCF has:

-• Awarded 41 scholarships for nurse practitioners to become behavioral health providers by completing a post-Master’s Psychiatric-Mental Health Nurse Practitioner Certificate.
+• Awarded almost 80 scholarships for nurse practitioners to become behavioral health providers by completing a post-Master’s Psychiatric-Mental Health Nurse Practitioner Certificate.

-The Foundation also helps Virginia colleges and universities initiate innovative approaches to training health and behavioral health professionals – from underwriting dental preceptorships at free clinics to funding a program that pairs psychology doctoral students with medical residents to provide behavioral health care integrated in a primary care clinic.
+The Foundation also helps Virginia colleges and universities initiate innovative approaches to training health and behavioral health professionals – from underwriting dental preceptorships at free clinics to funding a program that pairs psychology doctoral students with medical residents to provide behavioral health care integrated in a primary care clinic to supporting a program allowing Virginia colleges and universities to hire pre-licensed behavioral health clinicians to provide supervised counseling for students.

 Changing Lives